Hans Svane: Biography

 As a theologian he belonged to the severely orthodox Lutheran school.
 His scholarship, despite the erudition of his commentary to the prophet Daniel in two huge folio volumes, is questionable.
 But in Latin and Danish he won distinction as a speaker, and his funeral orations in both languages were admired by his contemporaries.
 At the famous risdag of 1660 he displayed debating talent of a high order and played an important political role.
 It was Svane who, at the opening of the Rigsdag, proposed that only members of the council of state should be entitled to fiefs and that all other estates should be leased to the highest bidder whatever his social station.
+During the early and mid 1660s he belonged to the influential circle around Hannibal Sehested, Frederik Ahlefeldt, Peter Bülche, Jacob Petersen and Theodor Lente, who became increasingly opposed to Frederick III's favorite Christoffer Gabel.

 At a hint from the king he laboured to get the royal charter abolished and the elective monarchy transformed into an hereditary monarchy.
 The clerical deputies followed him in a serried band, as the burgesses followed Nansen, and the bishop's palace was one of the meeting-places for the camarilla which was privy to the absolutist designs of Frederick III.
 Throughout the session Svane was chairman of "the Conjoined Estates" in their attacks upon the nobility, his watchword being: "Equal rights for all and a free hand for the king."
 It was on his motion (8 October) that the Commons agreed "to offer his majesty the crown as an hereditary crown," to which proposition the nobility acceded, under severe pressure, two days later.
 When on the 13th, the three estates assembled at the castle, it was Svane's speech, as president of the estate of the clergy, which gave the solemnity its ultra-royalist character.
 He, too, quashed the timid attempt of the more liberal minded of the deputies to obtain a promise from the king of some sort of a constitution.
 In fact, excepting the king and queen, nobody contributed so powerfully to the introduction of absolutism into Denmark as the bishop of Copenhagen.